 Before you decide to appeal this decision, however, you should ask: Why was your SBA disaster loan denied?

-Although your final decision whether or not to appeal your denial can depend on a variety of factors, the most important factor will be why your SBA disaster loan application was denied in the first place.
+Although your final decision on whether or not to appeal your denial can depend on a variety of factors, the most important factor will be why your loan application was denied in the first place.

-Additionally, the SBA cannot consider any medical debt you have in making their decision about whether or not you qualify for a disaster loan.
-Therefore, if you think you’ve been denied for an SBA disaster loan on the grounds of “inability to repay” due to medical debt, you should definitely consider appealing.
+That said, it’s important to note that the SBA cannot consider any medical debt you have in making their decision about whether or not you qualify for a disaster loan.
+Therefore, if you think you’ve been denied an SBA disaster loan on the grounds of repayment due to medical debt, you should definitely consider appealing.

 Lack of collateral is a tough-to-appeal reason for denial.